 She recommends books like The Boy’s Body Book (by Kelli Dunham) and, for girls, The Care and Keeping of You (by Valarie Schaefer) to introduce sexual development and Ten Talks Parents Must Have With Their Children About Drugs and Choices (by Dominic Cappello) to bring up the subject of drugs.

-7. Don’t overreact.
-Steiner-Adair warns against being thethe mom or dad who, in a bad situation, makes things worse.
-She gives this example: “Your daughter comes in crying; she wasn’t invited to a sleepover.
-She sees a photo of it on Instagram or Snapchat.
+Dr. Steiner-Adair warns against being the mom or dad who, in a bad situation, makes things worse.
+She gives this example: “Your child comes in crying; they weren’t invited to a sleepover.
+They see a photo of it on Instagram or Snapchat.
 The parent says, ‘Oh my god, I can’t believe you weren’t invited!
 That’s horrible!
 I’m going to call the mother.’”
 The crazy parent amplifies the drama, throwing fuel on the pre-adolescent’s already hyper-reactive flame.
 They make their kids more upset.

 When a teenager is caught hosting a party with alcohol, the clueless parent might say, “‘Oh, that’s just kids getting drunk at a 10th grade party.’
 So kids watch their older siblings getting away with everything without consequences and they think, ‘Great, why would I tell them anything?
 Why would I turn to them?’”

 9. Encourage sports for girls

 Girls’ self-esteem peaks at the tender age of 9 and then drops off from there, but research shows girls who play on teams have higher self-esteem.
 Girls on sports teams also tend to do better academically and have fewer body image issues.